A String in the Harp: Fantasy elements

 As a time travel fantasy, Deborah O'Keefe in Readers in Wonderland considered A String in the Harp an unusual form of the "Junior-Year-Abroad type of fantasy" because the children observe Taliesin and his world but never fully enter it.
 Another element that sets the novel apart from other time-travel books is the strong sense of realism that helps make her time-travel story convincing.

 A String in the Harp has been compared to Susan Cooper's contemporary fantasy The Dark Is Rising Sequence.
 Both writers produced novels in the 1970s based on Welsh mythology, including the Mabinogion.
 Louisa Smith in the International Companion Encyclopedia Of Children's Literature, says Bond and Cooper "use the intrusion of the supernatural into everyday life as both threat and challenge".
-Children's Literature also compared the two writers, but felt that Bond's book emphasized family more than Cooper's, and that Bond used her magic as a way of bringing about growth in the Morgan's lives.
+Children's Literature also compared the two writers, but felt that Bond's book emphasized family more than Cooper's, and that Bond used her magic as a way of bringing about growth in the Morgans' lives.